41 Results Found

 What were the top paying IT and project management certifications for 2016? his article will help you answer both questions by providing a review of the 15 top-paying certifications.

-Whether you’re wading into the waters with a foundational credential or pulling all-night study sessions to prep for your three-hour CISSP exam, a lot of time and energy goes into certification.
-Here are 18 options, in no particular order, that are worth your effort based on site searches, feedback from subject matter experts and data in the Global Knowledge 2019 IT Skills and Salary Report.
+Here are 18 certification options, in no particular order, that are worth your effort based on site searches, feedback from subject matter experts and data in the Global Knowledge 2019 IT Skills and Salary Report.

 Topping this year’s list is ISACA with four IT certifications, followed by AWS, Cisco and Citrix.
 Our 2018 IT Skills & Salary Report also shows trending areas in cybersecurity, cloud computing, and business—demonstrating what skills you need to become a more valuable and higher-paid IT professional.